 Post UTME Screening

-All Candidates seeking admission into the University irrespective of their UTME scores shall be required to pass the University post UTME Screening test before being admitted.
+All Candidates seeking admission into the University, irrespective of their UTME scores, shall be required to pass the University post UTME Screening test before being admitted.

 Registration Procedure